scipy/scipy/doc/source/tutorial/index.rst

 Sets of equations
 ^^^^^^^^^^^^^^^^^

-To find the roots of a polynomial, the command :obj:`roots` is useful.
-To find a root of a set of non-linear equations, the command :obj:`optimize.fsolve` is needed.
+To find the roots of a polynomial, the command :obj:`roots
+<scipy.roots>` is useful.
+To find a root of a set of non-linear
+equations, the command :obj:`fsolve` is needed.
 For example, the following example finds the roots of the single-variable transcendental equation

 .. math::
    :nowrap: